 Before installing the IDERA Dashboard and IDERA SQL Inventory Manager, be sure to review the system requirements.

-- Learn about the IDERA SQL Inventory Manager hardware requirements. - · Learn about the IDERA Dashboard and IDERA SQL Inventory Manager software requirements. - Learn about the Required accounts and permissions.
+- Learn about the IDERA SQL Inventory Manager hardware requirements(see page 41). - Learn about the IDERA Dashboard and IDERA SQL Inventory Manager software requirements(see page 42). - Learn about the Required accounts and permissions(see page 45).